br3ndonland/udacity-fsnd-p5-map/info/map-methods.md

     }
     ```

   - I couldn't use the same strategy to get the venue names.
-The code below just returns "undefined" 12 times.
+The code below just returns "undefined" 12 times, but again, at least the number is correct.

     ```js
     const items = data.response.list.listItems.items